bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/workshops/workshop_3/workshop_3_instructions.md

 # Sample Initial Prompt
 ```
 I need to refactor my genome analysis scripts into a Snakemake workflow that
-downloads an ancient genome FASTA file, computes sequence statistics, and
+downloads a microbial genome FASTA file, runs an external python script, and
 summarizes the results.
 Please generate a Snakefile and example rule for running
 the analysis on a compute cluster.
 ```